Traffic Ticket Laws: 9 Weird or Obscure Georgia Driving Laws

 7. A motor vehicle’s rear tag must not be obscured or blocked from view.

-Unlike most other states that have front and back plates, Georgia has always only has back license plates.be completely visible.
+Unlike most other states that have front and back plates, Georgia has always only required back license plates to be completely visible.

 Drivers cannot cover their tags with illegal frames or covers.
 Before you buy a tag frame or cover, make sure it will not illegally obstruct the view of the tag.